 What brand did it best?

-To celebrate Season 9 and build excitement for Season X, Fortnite sent a personalized recap video to players showing them the top highlights of their gameplay.
+To celebrate Season 9 and build excitement for Season X, Fortnite sent a personalised recap video to players showing them the top highlights of their gameplay.
 The videos hit a total view count in the tens of millions, aided in large part by social sharing (essential when it comes to video marketing for video games).

 One key part of their success — especially important for global video campaigns — was making the video available in multiple languages.
-This was nothing new for Fortnite, who released a Personalized Video in 12 languages way back in Season 6, and automation tools made it easy.
+This was nothing new for Fortnite, who released a Personalised Video in 12 languages way back in Season 6, and automation tools made it easy.

 The takeaway?
 If a high view count is one video metric you want to see, be sure to empower social sharing and localize your video for a global audience.

 Do your viewers drop off before finishing your video?
 Do they watch it until the end?
 This metric determines how many times your video is seen from start to finish or, depending on the way this video metric is measured, it might be from start to near completion.

 Why Care About Video Completion Rate in Your Video Marketing?